Nukufetau: History

 The traditional history of Nukufetau is that a party of Tongans were the first people to settle.
-When they landed they found only one fetau (or fetaʻu in Tongan) tree growing on the atoll, so they called the place Nukufetau - the island of the fetau.
+When they landed they found only one fetau (or fetaʻu in Tongan) tree growing on the atoll, so they called the place Nukufetau – the island of the fetau.
 They planted coconut trees and settled on Fale on the western side of the atoll.

 Arent Schuyler de Peyster, of New York, captain of the armed brigantine or privateer Rebecca, sailing under British colours, passed through the southern Tuvalu waters in May 1819 sighting Nukufetau.

 In 1820 the Russian explorer Mikhail Lazarev visited Nukufetau as commander of the Mirny.

 The United States Exploring Expedition under Charles Wilkes visited Nukufetau in 1841.

 Louis Becke, who later became a writer, operated a store on Nukufetau from February 1881 to August 1881.
 Becke later wrote a story about a fishing expedition: The Fisher Folk Of Nukufetau.

 The population of Nukufetau from 1860 to 1900 is estimated to be 250 people.

 Alfred Restieaux was a trader on Nukufetau in the late 19th century from 1873 to 1879 and met his wife Litia.
-He returned sometime in the 1880s; in 1892 Captain Davis, of HMS Royalist, recorded Alfred Restieaux and Emile Fenisot as trading on Nukufetau.
+He returned sometime in the 1880s; in 1892 Captain Edward Davis, of HMS Royalist, recorded Alfred Restieaux and Emile Fenisot as trading on Nukufetau.
 Restieaux died on Nukufetau in 1911.

 Nukufetau Post Office opened around 1925.